In This Section

 Benjamin Barnes, PsyD

-Dr. Barnes is a Staff Psychologist at Student Health and Counseling (SHAC) as a Postdoctoral Fellow, and then worked in the Counseling center as a Staff Psychologist until his promotion to Assistant Director in August 2021.
-He earned his Psy.D in Clinical Psychology from the Philadelphia College of Osteopathic Medicine (PCOM) in 2017.
+Dr. Barnes and began at Student Health and Counseling (SHAC) as a Postdoctoral Fellow, and then worked in the Counseling center as a Staff Psychologist until his promotion to Assistant Director in August 2021.
+He earned his PsyD in Clinical Psychology from the Philadelphia College of Osteopathic Medicine (PCOM) in 2017.
 He completed an APA-Accredited pre-doctoral internship at PCOM’s Center for Brief Therapy in which he received training in psychotherapy, psychological assessment, and behavioral health consultation.
 Dr. Barnes has also trained at the Center for Cognitive Therapy at the University of Pennsylvania and has held employment in community mental health as well as wraparound services.
 Dr. Barnes has professional interests in sleep disorders, human sexuality, gender identity, ADHD, anxiety, mood disorders, positive psychology, and diversity.